 The adults were still busy inspecting Jason’s copy of the poster and didn’t pay attention to what either Ron or Jason said.

 Ron bumped shoulders with his boyfriend.
 “Jase, I don’t see how our lives could be any better than they are.
-Except maybe if I retire and you work your butt off supporting me in the way that I should be accustomed to but haven’t been.”
+Except maybe if I retire and you work your butt off supporting me in a way that I could easily become accustomed to but haven’t been able to.
+Yet.”